These three luxury hotels are helping film fans keep Oscar season all year round

 From Beverly Hills to Normandy, nowhere is celebrating the 91st Academy Awards more than these historic cinematic hotels

 When it comes to Oscar-worthy hotels, the bright lights and high glamour of Los Angeles is the natural choice – but it's not just an influx of celebrity guests and Golden Age-style bars that turn a great hotel into a red carpet experience.
-As the Hollywood machine becomes ever more global, its biggest names are turning to property development as a satisfying side project – think award-winning actor Robert de Niro's co-ownership of the global Nobu Hotel brand, or Leonardo DiCaprio's eco-friendly Blackadore Caye resort in the Belize, set to open later this year.
+As the Hollywood machine becomes ever more global, its biggest names are turning to property development as a satisfying side project – think award-winning actor Robert de Niro's co-ownership of the global Nobu Hotel brand, or Leonardo DiCaprio's eco-friendly Blackadore Caye resort in the Belize, set to open in 2020.

 Godfather Director Francis Ford Coppola is also known as an entrepreneur, with five resorts, a vineyard, a restaurant and a film studio to his name.
 Michael Douglas and Catherine Zeta Jones co-own the Ariel Sands resort in Bermuda while fans of Clint Eastwood will love his Mission Ranch Hotel in Carmel-by-Sea, California.
 But if it's you're looking to experience that traditional cinematic escapism, the first stay on any list must surely be The Beverly Hills Hotel.